De-Pattern/Nebulae-Granular_Looper_Pedal/README.md

 **DUB LVL** scales the input as it is written to the buffer, not what you monitor.
 It applies to every recording, not just overdubs.
 In MIX mode the existing loop arrives via the engine and new material via this path, so it is the layer balance.
+Unity at centre, 0.25x fully CCW, 4x fully CW.

 **OUTPUT** never reaches the recorder, so boosting it does not make overdubs compound on themselves.